-If you think that the body has spent money that they shouldn't have done, or that someone has caused a loss to the body deliberately or by behaving irresponsibly, you can object to the Auditor General by sending a formal 'notice of objection', which must be in writing to the address below.
+If you think that the body has spent money that they shouldn't have, or that someone has caused a loss to the body deliberately or by behaving irresponsibly, you can object to the Auditor General by sending a formal 'notice of objection', which must be in writing to the address below.
 You must tell the Auditor General why you are objecting.
 The Auditor General must reach a decision on your objection.
 If you are not happy with that decision, you can appeal to the courts.

-You may also object if you think that there is something in the accounts that the Auditor General should discuss with the body or tell the public about in a 'public interest report'.
-Again, you must give your reasons in writing to the Auditor General at the address below and send a copy to the body.
+You may also object if you think that there is something in the accounts that the Auditor General should discuss with the council or tell the public about in a 'public interest report'.
+Again, you must give your reasons in writing to the Auditor General at the address below.
 In this case, the Auditor General must decide whether to take any action.
-The Auditor General will normally, but does not have to give reasons for his decision and you cannot appeal to the courts.
-More information is available from the Wales Audit Office's website.
+The Auditor General will normally, but does not have to, give reasons for their decision and you cannot appeal to the courts.
+You may not use this 'right to object' to make a personal complaint or claim against the body.

-You may not use your 'right to object' to make a personal complaint or claim against your body.
-You should take these complaints to your local Citizens' Advice Bureau, local Law Centre or your solicitor.
+If you wish to make a personal complaint or claim, you should take these complaints to your local Citizens' Advice Bureau, local Law Centre or your solicitor.
 You may also be able to complain to the Public Services Ombudsman for Wales if you believe that a Member of the body has broken the Code of Conduct for Members.
-The Ombudsman can be contacted at: 1 Old Field Rd, Pencoed, Bridgend CF35 5LJ, (1 Ffordd yr Hen Gae, Pencoed, CF35 5LJ) tel: 0300 790 0203.
+The Ombudsman can be contacted at: 1 Old Field Rd, Pencoed, Bridgend CF35 5LJ, (1 Ffordd yr Hen Gae, Pencoed, CF35 5LJ) (tel: (01656) 641 150).